← Home

 wValue encodes the selector in the high byte: 0x1A = selector 26. wIndex encodes the unit ID in the high byte and the interface number in the low byte: 0x09 = unit 9 (the extension unit), 0x00 = interface 0.
 Eight bytes of payload.

-So pan/tilt absolute lives at extension unit, selector 0x1A.
-Not on the Camera Terminal where the UVC spec would put it - the standard PANTILT_ABSOLUTE at selector 0x0D on unit 1 doesn’t work on this camera.
-They’ve moved gimbal control to their own extension unit entirely, presumably to add features the spec doesn’t have room for.
+So the first real discovery was that pan/tilt absolute lives at extension unit, selector 0x1A.
+Not on the Camera Terminal where the UVC spec would normally put it.
+The standard PANTILT_ABSOLUTE at selector 0x0D on unit 1 accepts the request without error but does nothing on this camera.
+I lost some time there before accepting the capture because the official app never touches the standard selector.
+Insta360 moved gimbal control into the extension unit entirely, presumably to add features the spec doesn’t have room for.

 Decoding the Payload

-The first few captures I took were confusing.
+Finding the selector didn’t mean the payload made sense.
+The first few captures were mostly confusion.
 I’d pan right, and the data bytes would change in a way that looked like two 32-bit integers, but the sign was backwards from what I expected.
 I panned left and captured again.
-Then I panned to a known position using the on-screen degree display and worked backwards.
+Then I moved the camera to a known position using the on-screen degree display and worked backwards.

-It turned out the byte order in the 8-byte payload is [tilt_i32_le, pan_i32_le] - tilt first, then pan.
+It turned out the byte order in the 8-byte payload is [tilt_i32_le, pan_i32_le], with tilt first and pan second.
 That’s the opposite of the naming convention in the UVC spec, which lists pan before tilt.
-And the unit isn’t degrees - it’s arc-seconds.
+The unit was wrong too.
+It uses arc-seconds, not degrees.

 _ARCSECONDS_PER_DEGREE = 3600